Why is the music business full of royal titles – from the King of Rock’n’Roll to the Queen of Disco? Tony Barrell reports

 Successful musicians can be on the receiving end of all kinds of accolades – from platinum discs to Grammy awards and even British knighthoods or damehoods.
 If American artists are extremely popular and influential, they will sometimes have regal titles bestowed on them – the Queen of Soul, for example (Aretha Franklin), or the King of Pop (Michael Jackson).

 Many Americans are hugely appreciative of British royalty, and perhaps to make up for an absence of crown jewels and bespangled horse-drawn coaches in their own country, they have created their own pseudo-monarchy in their music industry.
 Elvis Presley was crowned in the 1950s as the King of Rock’n’Roll.
 After selling throneloads of records, Madonna became the Queen of Pop, though she never shared a four-poster bed in a palace with Michael Jackson, entertaining while that would have been.
-The Queen of Gospel was Mahalia Jackson, Tina Turner has been called the Queen of Rock’n’Roll, and the King of Reggae was the Jamaican legend Bob Marley.
+The Queen of Gospel was Mahalia Jackson, Tina Turner has been called the Queen of Rock’n’Roll, Chaka Khan is the Queen of Funk, and the King of Reggae was the Jamaican legend Bob Marley.

 One of the most disputed titles is King of Country Music, with America apparently unable to decide who is the twangiest male singer of all time.
 Is it George Strait, Roy Acuff, Johnny Cash or Charley Pride?
 People spend much of their lives arguing the toss on the internet when there are probably better things to do.
 Most seem to agree that the Queen of Country was Kitty Wells, the pioneering 1950s chart-topper from Nashville.